-Two tendencies that you may discover in any tent assembly are condensation and possible minor leakage on first several times
+Two tendencies that you may discover in any tent assembly are condensation and possible minor leakage on first several times used.
+The first one is condensation, described in previous chapter.
+The second is concerning potential leakage.

 Prepare for your first camping trip: